ppsn2024/ppsn2024.github.io/_posts/2024-02-15-keynote-bernardinoromeraparedes.md

 We are very pleased to announce Bernardino Romera-Paredes (Google DeepMind) as our second keynoter for this year's edition of PPSN!
 He is a former core team member of AlphaFold2 and AlphaTensor and now research scientist at Google DeepMind in London.

 <!--more-->
-At PPSN 2024 Bernardino Romera-Paredes will present his current research regarding the evolution of new heuristics, supported by pairing a pre-trained LLM and an automated "evaluator", with following keynote:
+At PPSN 2024 Bernardino Romera-Paredes will present his current research regarding the evolution of new heuristics, supported by pairing a pre-trained LLM and an automated "evaluator", within his keynote:

 **FunSearch: Discovering new mathematics and algorithms using Large Language Models**